Audience: App Users — including App Owner, App Manager, App Member, and M2M (Machine-to-Machine) clients

 POST /auth/exchange-token).
 There is no need to call a separate login tracking API.

-The NBS platform defines three app-level roles with different permission scopes:
+The NBS platform defines the following app-level roles with different permission scopes:

 | Role | Description | Key Capabilities |